 As we shift back into a physical space for work, businesses are re-evaluating what it means to provide a healthy, productive work area.
 How do you make your employees feel safe and focused by prioritizing workplace cleanliness?

 Commercial cleaning contracts are essential for protecting your company and ensuring you receive top-notch professional cleaning services.
-If you don’t have a contract with your cleaning service, you could face an interruption in service or could face subpar services with little or no recourse.
+If you don’t have a contract with your cleaning service, you could face an interruption in service or subpar services with little or no recourse.

 Disinfection services are essential in providing healthier spaces and peace of mind as businesses reopen and facilities return to normal occupancy levels.
 The CDC provides guidelines geared at employers, owners, managers, and operations specialists to follow when creating reopening plans for their office buildings so that employees and clients stay safe.
 Disinfection services can be used for either general cleaning in an office building or critical environment cleaning in cleanrooms, pharmacies, compounding pharmacies, data centers, or robotic manufacturers.